raspberrypilearning/sense-hat-puzzle-box/comb_lock.md

 There are many ways you could use the sense hat orientation in a lock mechanism but in this activity you'll make a program that does the following:

   - Sets up a sequence of angles that will be the combination.
-  - Repeatedly (every few seconds) checks the orientation of the Sense-HAT and converts it to an angle.
+  - Repeatedly checks the orientation of the Sense-HAT and converts it to an angle.
   - Compares this angle with each item in the combination in order.
-  - If correct it continues to the next item, if not it goes back to the beginning of the sequence.
+  - If correct, it continues to the next item, if not it goes back to the beginning of the sequence.
   - Once all items in the combination are complete it unlocks.

 The list above roughly describes the program your going to write and is called an **algorithm**, or set of instructions.
 We can make this algorithm more precise by breaking the steps up into smaller tasks, in computer science we call this **decomposition**.

 Here's the same algorithm written in a slightly more detailed way:

 > ##### Combination setup.
 > > Display an image to show the user that the puzzle box is locked.

 > > Create a list of angles (either 0, 90, 180, 270) which forms the combination.

 > > Create an empty list to store the correctly completed combination steps.
 Each time the user gets a step right the step is moved from the combination to another list, when the combination list is empty then the combination is complete.

 > ##### Combination Lock loop.
 > > Start a loop that continues until the combination has been completely entered.

 > > > Check the orientation of the Sense-HAT and convert it to an angle (0,90,180,270)

 > > > If the angle matches the next item in the combination then

 > > > > Show a green Light

 > > > > Move the item from the combination list to the completed list

 > > > Otherwise

 > > > > Show a red Light

 > > > > Move all the items form the completed list back to the combination list